GabrielSolana29/fmri_causalForest/README.md

 <h2 align="left"> Feature selection with Causal Forest and Wrapper Features Subset Selection </h2>

 - <b>feature_extraction.py:</b> Loads the file "activations.csv" and extracts 11600 features per patient, including statistical, frequency-based and connectivity-based features.
 It generates the file "features.csv".
-- <b>causal_feature_selection.py:</b> Loads the file "features.csv" and performs feature selection using Causal Forest and a custom function which combines Causal Forest and Wrappers Feature Subset Selection (WFSS), providing both the rankings of the features, and the best subset obtained by the WFSS algorithm.
+- <b>causal_feature_selection.py:</b> Loads the file "features.csv" and performs feature selection using Causal Forest and a custom function which combines Causal Forest and WFSS, providing both the rankings of the features, and the best subset obtained by the WFSS algorithm.
 - <b>bubble_plots.py:</b> It loads the files containing the best ranking features provided by multiple iterations of the Causal Forest algorithm by creating 2 classes: (1) female PD patients and the rest of the observations (2) female controls and the rest of the observations (3) male PD patients and the rest of the observations (4) male controls and the rest of the observations.
 To visualize the importance and frequency of appearance of the features being selected, bubble plots are generated.

 <h2 align="left"> Multiple Correspondence Analisis </h2>
-- <b>multiple_correspondence_analysis.py:</b> Performs Multiple Correspondence Analysis to better visualize the relation between the Regions of Interest and the classes.
+- <b>multiple_correspondence_analysis.py:</b> Performs Multiple Correspondence Analysis to better visualize the relation between the ROI and the classes.
 Loads a continency table from one of the two provided files ("mca_pd_control_female_male.csv" or "mca_updrs_pd_female_male.csv").

 ## License